GoldZiege/HanoKlin/README.md

 ### Content
 - All text was written by myself.
+- All icons in the footer as well as the icon in the logo are taken from [FontAwesome](https://fontawesome.com/)
 - I referenced the YouTube tutorial [How to Center in CSS - EASY ( Center Div and Text Vertically and Horizontally )](https://www.youtube.com/watch?v=QdITQ4upjME) by [garnatti one](https://www.youtube.com/@garnattione) for instructions on how to center divs horizontally.

 ### Media